ugocottin/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Supported-OpenAPI-features.md

 - [x] multipart
     - for details, see [SOAR-0009](https://swiftpackageindex.com/apple/swift-openapi-generator/main/documentation/swift-openapi-generator/soar-0009)
 - [X] XML
-    - when content type is `application/json` or ends with `+json`
+    - when content type is `application/xml` or ends with `+xml`
-    - custom coder must be defined in `OpenAPIRuntime.Configuration`
+    - xmlCoder must be defined in `OpenAPIRuntime.Configuration`

 ### OpenAPI specification features